ustc-flicar/ustcflicar-LIO-SAM/README.md

 rosbag play YOUR_DATASET_FOLDER/hf001.bag
 ```

+*If you use the USTC FLICAR dataset in your work, please cite our work using the BibTex code on the [dataset website](https://ustc-flicar.github.io/).
+Please also cite LIO-SAM publications below.*

 # LIO-SAM

 **A real-time lidar-inertial odometry package.
 We strongly recommend the users read this document thoroughly and test the package with the provided dataset first.
 A video of the demonstration of the method can be found on [YouTube](https://www.youtube.com/watch?v=A0H8CoORZJU).**